Columbus Day Fishing Forecast • False Albacore On The Beach • Blackfish Tackle Tips • OYSTERS ROCKEFELLER, MATUNUCK STYLE

 The seasons False Albacore run has not disappointed, runs of fish have been reported off all the local South Shore Inlets as well as the Montauk area.
 Pablo (from the shop) along with other members of his family, all had success fishing Shinnecock inlet for these speedsters.
 Pablo suggests using a Joe baggs Albie Jig

-We have had a report or two of some nice Weakfish over 20 inches being landed in Peconic Bay region between Robbins Island and Nassau Point, on the east end of the Long Island Sound and sporadically in the Great South Bay region.
+We have had a report or two of some nice Weakfish over 20 inches being landed in Peconic Bay region, on the east end of the Long Island Sound and in the Great South Bay region.
 Drifting a Hi-Lo rig baited with a squid strips should put you on fish.
 Tip: Use a light to medium spinning rod with the least amount of weight needed.
 Weakfish can be spooky and are most active in the early morning hours before the sun gets to high and there's an increase in boat traffic.

 Bottom fishing has continued to be hot with both Sea Bass and Porgies cooperating most of the season.
 Patchogue Local came in and weighed a nice 5.1 Sea Bass that he caught fishing outside of Moriches inlet on one of the Artificial Reefs